anissval/chessTimer/README.md

 # chessTimer
-building a chess timer to practice KOTLIN
+building a chess timer android application to practice KOTLIN